dariushazimi/dariushazimi.github.io/resizingec2withboto3.md

-# Resizing EC2 with boto3

-Th script is using boto3 to stop an EC2 instance, resize the instance, then start the instance back up.
+The script is using boto3 to stop an EC2 instance, resize the instance, then start the instance back up.

 > *Copyright 2018 [Dariush Azimi](http://dariushazimi.com)*